Disney’s Polynesian Villas Bora Bora Bungalow Photos Tour

 This is the smaller of the two bedrooms.
 It has a queen bed and a single pull-out trundle bed.
 The photo below shows where the single bed is lowered.
 This room sleeps up to three guests.

-Additionally, this guest bedroom has a unique split bathroom.
+This guest bedroom has a unique split bathroom.
 The water closet portion of the bath adjoins the first bedroom.
 However, the bath has a secondary door that opens to the foyer.
 You’ll also find a stackable washer and dryer in the foyer.
+If you look at the photo below, you can see a door to the water closet (toilet and sink area).
+A separate entry in the middle leads to a shower area.

 Here is the water closet portion of the bath.